 PRVM 828.
-Public Health Program Development and Management.
+Designing Public Health Interventions.
 3 Hours.

 Framed within the context of the core public health functions, assessment, policy development, and assurance, this course provides students with an overview of the planning process within a community setting.
 This course will use both theoretical and practical material to develop basic competencies in planning, implementing, and evaluating health programs; however, the predominant focus will involve the planning process and operations of a public health program.
 Assignments are designed to provide practice in applying course materials.
-Prerequisite: PRVM 818 Social and Behavioral Aspects of Public Health, PRVM 800 Principles of Epidemiology, PRVM 827 Public Health Administration.
 LEC.

 PRVM 830.
 Environmental Health.
 3 Hours.

 This course will include discussion of some exposures and health effects of environmental contaminants and principles of prevention.
 Topics include outdoor and indoor air pollution, water and wastewater pollution, solid waste disposal, insect and rodent control, food protection, chemical and physical carcinogens, ionizing radiation, injury prevention, environmental epidemiology, agricultural lung diseases, disasters, and agricultural pollution.
 A number of guest lecturers and field trips will be utilized.
 LEC.

 PRVM 832.
 Environmental and Occupational Epidemiology.
 3 Hours.